fffasttime/MRFI/docs/usage.md

 MRFI allows different error injection methods and parameters to be configured on each layer, as it has a tree like detailed configuration **ConfigTree** inside.
 *In fact, when we created MRFI objects from EasyConfig earlier, the configuration was automatically copied to all matching layers and modules to create ConfigTree.*

-To execute different error injection parameters on different layers, one way is to write several injection configuration in **EasyConfig** and let MRFI to expand then to distinct layers.
+To execute different error injection parameters on different layers, one way is to write several injection configuration in **EasyConfig** and let MRFI to expand them to distinct layers.
 However, a more flexible approach is to directly modify **ConfigTree**.

 It is possible to manually modify the ConfigTree YAML configuration file and then load it.